mcourteaux/CraftMania/CraftMania/README.markdown

 ![CraftMania](http://2dbrothers.comuf.com/wordpress/wp-content/uploads/2012/02/Schermafbeelding-2012-02-20-om-02.17.17.png "CraftMania")

 CraftMania is my open-source game.
 It is supposed to look like Minecraft by Mojang.
 I am trying to make the game as close as possible to Minecraft.
 Before I made my source public, I asked on [StackExchange](http://gamedev.stackexchange.com/questions/22247/am-i-allowed-to-make-my-minecraft-clone-open-source) if it is actually legal to do so.
-The answer was yes, as long as I don’t use the name Minecraft and do not use any assets created by Mojang.
+The answer was yes, as long as I don't use the name Minecraft and do not use any assets created by Mojang.
 So right now, all the source code is available at my [GitHub repository](https://github.com/mcourteaux/CraftMania)!

 I started the game in Java from scratch.
-I’m using OpenGL through LWJGL.
+I'm using OpenGL through [LWJGL](http://lwjgl.org/).

-Currently, I’m using a texture pack from MineCraft called [Good Morning Craft](http://www.minecraftforum.net/topic/262628-16x11-good-morning-craft-v33-170112/) by Louis Durrant.
+Currently, I'm using a texture pack from MineCraft called [Good Morning Craft](http://www.minecraftforum.net/topic/262628-16x11-good-morning-craft-v33-170112/) by Louis Durrant.

 Setup
 -----